spuun/node-jontemplate/README.md

 # jontemplate
 Simple template engine based on [lodash template](https://lodash.com/docs#template).

 Compiled templates are cached.
-When a template changes cache will be cleared for that template.
+When a template changes cache will be cleared for that template (err, not yet though).

 ## example
 ```javascript